bauxiteDYS/SM-NT-Weapon-Drop-Fixes/README.md

 # SM-NT-Weapon-Drop-Fixes
-Sourcemod plugin for Neotokyo that tries to fix some issue when nades, det or ghost are dropped
+Sourcemod plugin for Neotokyo that tries to fix some issue when weapons are dropped on death.